mxrg999/TimeEditArc/README.md

 - **Google Calendar Integration**:
   - Uses the Google Calendar API to authenticate and interact with your Google Calendar.
   - Creates events in a specified Google Calendar based on the events fetched from the iCalendar URL.
-  - Supports customization of event colors with the default set to Tomato for this release.
+  - Supports customization of event colors.
+  - New dynamic color configurations allowing users to exclude certain colors.
+  - Enhanced interface for managing color preferences and configurations.

 - **Profile Management**:
   - Create, load, rename, and remove configuration profiles.
   - Keep multiple configurations and switch between them as needed.
+  - Command-line argument functionality for directly loading and processing a specific configuration.

 ## How to Use: